top of page

 Planning Application submitted and approved by Havant Borough Council for a loft conversion that will add a new master bedroom and en-suite.

-En-Plan have subsequently formulated a Building Regulations Full Plans Application to gain approval for the technical detail for the build and have now submitted and received approval for the specification shown. the Construction phase is nearing completion and we look forward to showcasing the completed project in the future.
+En-Plan have subsequently formulated a Building Regulations Full Plans Application and gained approval for the technical detail for the build and have now submitted and received approval for the specification shown from Havant Building Control. the Construction phase is nearing completion and we look forward to showcasing the completed project in the future.

 Will I need planing permission for my loft conversion?